dhiman747-syn/SQL-Portfolio-Projects/Sales Analysis/Readme.txt

 --> Microsoft Excel is used mainly to forecast quarterly sales figures (both sales qty and revenue).
     Time Series Analysis has been carried out.

---> Microsoft PowerBI to build an automated dashboard to give quick sales insights in order to facilitate
+--> Microsoft Power BI to build an automated dashboard to give quick sales insights in order to facilitate
     data driven decision making.